yukikitayama/machine-learning/pandas/note_data_analysis_with_pandas.md

   - `sorted(series)` returns sorted Python list.
   - `dict(series)` returns a dictionary with Series index as key and Series value as value.
   - `max(series)` can work
+  - `in series` by default searches in Series "index".